Move your website to GoDaddy (shared hosting)

 If you don't, you'll need to download a copy of the files from your current hosting company.
 Because there are so many potential places you could be hosting, there's no way we can document their procedures.
 However, we can say that we recommend using an FTP client and provide you documentation about using it (albeit with our system) in Move my website with FTP and FileZilla in Web and Classic Hosting.

 Once you have the files, you need to move them from your local computer to your hosting account (i.e. our servers, which are accessible over the Internet).
 To do this, we recommend using an FTP client, though there are some other options available to you.
 For that information, check out Move my cPanel website with FTP and FileZilla.

 After you've gotten the content on your hosting account, you'll want to preview it to make sure it looks good.
 For that information, see Preview your website.

 Making Your Site Hosted with Us Live

 If everything looks good, you can officially make the switch from your old host to us by changing your DNS, which controls which hosting account/server your domain name loads (more info).
-This process pretty simple, but there are two ways to do it, which have different impacts on your website — namely its email.
+There are two methods to update DNS.
+The method you should choose will depend on your email configuration.

 Before proceeding, ask you yourself, "Do I care what happens to my current email configuration?"

 Once you have that, you'll need to change it with the company where your domain name is registered.
-If that's through us, you can use our DNS manager (Manage DNS for Your Domain Names).
+If that's through us, you can use our DNS manager (Manage DNS records).